maig1510/rd-python-industrial-automation-labs/lab03_solar_flare/README.md

    - Added comments for clarity
    - Removed  `main()` functions from modules
    - Added `__init__.py` files to expose a module API

+4. **Docker Troubleshooting**
+   - Encountered issues with MariaDB container startup in docker-compose
+   - Added a healthcheck to ensure the database service is ready before the ETL service starts
+   - Later identified that the issue's root cause was incorrect container shutdown, not the configuration itself
 ---

 ### 5. Finalization